 R&D and business development of quantum cryptography at Internet Research Institute as a Chief Researcher.
 Give lecture on quantum mechanics and information theory at Graduate School of Mathematics at University of Tokyo.
 Also invited to some national projects as a technical member.

-In 2017, established Quantumdata Inc. in Chiba, Japan and create new technology based on statistical analysis, AI, FinTech and Blockchain.
+In 2017, established Quantumdata Inc. in Chiba, Japan and create new technology based on quantum information science and AI.

 Biography from IEEE technical paper

 Yuki Nagasako received the B.Eng. degree from Nagoya University, Nagoya, Japan, in 1986, the M.Eng. degree from Kyoto University, Kyoto, Japan, in 1988, both in nuclear engineering, and the M.Sc. degree in theoretical physics from the University of Missouri, Kansas City, in 1996.